-- Promotes the growth of other economic sectors like Agriculture, Trade, Transport and Communication.
-These industries in turn provide the much needed products and services to the tourism industry.
+These industries in turn provide the ed products and services to the tourism industry.

 Durban tourism contributes 30% or 40% to the Province’s employment.
 As mentioned earlier in the previous topics, many people are employed in hotels, game parks and reserves, airports and so on.

 Promotes development of infrastructure

 This includes roads, railways, schools, health facilities, accommodation facilities.

 Tourists buy locally made goods and some come and establish business relationships leading to the creation of a big market for our goods.

 Coastal tourism is an important industry that brings many benefits to local communities, including jobs, income, and economic growth.
 It also provides opportunities for people to experience the beauty of coastal regions, and has the potential to promote sustainable development.